Requesting new site space

 host site (zope or apache, undergrads only can use apache)

 - If this is

 an entity, a ME faculty or staff member must approve the request

 2) If its an Apache based site, a file space will be available in the web

 share on ME servers (tools and widget).
 This share has three root

-non-person accounts will be in the 'entities' space.
-This share will be
+non-person accounts will be in the 'entities' space or 'group' space.

-When you migrate your site(s), you will be asked to choose between Zope and Apache.
+When you create your site(s), you will be asked to choose between Zope and

 How can I access the new web space